Welcome to Linux InstallFest!

 Enjoy and welcome to the world of Linux! 🥳

-Also: Special shoutout to UoB's "Missing Semester" which is a series of courses we're running starting this year (2023) which will cover a lot about how to use your new linux system!
+Also: Special shoutout to UoB's "Missing Semester" which is a talk series members of AFNOM and CSS run which will cover a lot about how to use your new linux system!
 Please register and join us!

 README before anything else!